Overview of Services

 SF Access is a pre-scheduled, ADA-compliant van service providing door-to-door transportation.
 Additionally, it is a shared-ride service.
-You must make reservations from one to seven days before the day of your trip, and service is provided within one hour of your requested pick-up time.
-For additional information on SF Access (click here).
+You must make reservations one to seven days before the day of your trip, and service is provided within one hour of your requested pick-up time.
+For more information on SF Access, click here.

 Paratransit Taxi & Ramp Taxi

-Paratransit Taxi utilizes the general public, curb-to-curb taxi and ramp taxi services.
+Paratransit Taxi is a ride service that utilizes authorized San Francisco taxis and ramp taxis.
 This is not an ADA service, but many riders find that it better meets their transportation needs.
-Currently, due to budget constraints, taxi service is not available to most new customers.
-Some exceptions are made for wheelchair users, those needing kidney dialysis, and people over 80 years of age.
-For additional information on Taxi & Ramp Taxi Services (click here).
+Taxi service is available for wheelchair users, kidney dialysis patients, people over 80 years old, and those who fall under specific criteria.
+For additional information on Taxi & Ramp Taxi Services, click here.

 Group Van is a pre-scheduled van service providing door-to-door transportation to groups of ADA eligible riders attending agency programs such as Adult Day Health Care, senior centers, or work sites.

-Shop-a-Round is a convenient, low-cost shuttle that makes it easier to go grocery shopping.
-The service offers registered seniors and people with disabilities personalized assistance that is not available on Muni.
-A customer does not have to be ADA paratransit eligible to use the service.
-The service takes a number of customers to the store or market in San Francisco where they want to shop.
+Shop-a-Round is a convenient, no-cost shuttle that makes it easier to go grocery shopping.
+The service offers registered seniors and people with disabilities personalized assistance not available on Muni.
+A customer does not have to be ADA-paratransit eligible to use the service.
+The service takes customers to select supermarkets in San Francisco to shop.
 The driver will help carry groceries on and off the shuttle.
-For more information on Shop-a-Round (click here).
+For more information on Shop-a-Round, click here.

 Where does SF Paratransit provide service?